UofT-CS-Group/CSC110-Final-Project/GroupMeetings/1_20211105/group_meeting_1.md

 - This is a scratch work for discussion, not a grammar strict thing.

+# First Thing First

+- Let us do a final review of our dear Mrs. Proposal.

 # About Git and GitHub

 - We need to be very familiar with git and GitHub.